shipwright-io/website/content/en/docs/api/buildstrategies.md

 ## Steps Resource Definition

-All strategies steps can include a definition of resources(_limits and requests_) for CPU, memory and disk.
+All strategy steps can include defining resources(_limits and requests_) for CPU, memory, and disk.
 For strategies with more than one step, each step(_container_) could require more resources than others.
 Strategy admins are free to define the values that they consider the best fit for each step.
 Also, identical strategies with the same steps that are only different in their name and step resources can be installed on the cluster to allow users to create a build with smaller and larger resource requirements.

 ### Strategies with different resources

-If the strategy admins would require to have multiple flavours of the same strategy, where one strategy has more resources that the other.
+If strategy admins require variations of the same strategy, where one strategy has more resources than the other.
 Then, multiple strategies for the same type should be defined on the cluster.
 In the following example, we use Kaniko as the type:

 ```yaml
 ---